 Dogs are creatures of habit.
 To make the transition from one home to another as smooth as possible, it is important to keep a similar schedule every day that the dog will get familiar with.
 Try to keep a similar sleeping and walking schedule on both weekdays and weekends, and give food at set times a day.

 When it comes to food, remember that good food will make the dog feel better.
 If we ate junk food every day, we wouldn’t feel too happy and healthy.
 The same goes for dogs; nutritional and good food is really important.

-Food for dogs can be a tricky thing as there are generally two very different options to go with: raw food or dry food.
+Food for dogs can be a tricky subject as there are generally two very different options to go with: raw food or dry food.
 When we were looking to adopt a senior dog in Malta, one of the things we asked all the owners about was their current food habits.
 That is not to say that you can’t change from one to the other after adopting an adult dog, but we preferred to keep the dog on the same type of diet.

 As Bo had always eaten dry food, we kept him on that diet.
 But we made sure to upgrade his food from “cheap supermarket dry food” to premium dry food that is actually good for him.
-When we came across Lily’s Kitchen, we found our perfect match for Bo.

 What is the best dog food in Malta, raw food or dry food?